LuisMQuinones/KrakenTicker/README.md

  - Exported data is easily usable with industry standard software like Excel

 ### Ticker Widget
-Standalone widget that is not depended on Kraken's web app.
+Standalone widget that is not dependent on Kraken's web app.
 Desktop application provides stability, lower latency, and speed boost provided by native code.
 It is less CPU and Memory intensive than Kraken's web app.
 It is configurable and convenient.

 ### Technology Used